Dead Island Reveal Trailer

 The trailer was designed to be emotional, allowing players to care for the characters and to be distinct from trailers for the game's competitors.
 The trailer does not show any actual gameplay, instead telling a short story about the game's world and the background behind its events.
 The development team also had the goal to show the inevitability and the helplessness of a family in a zombie outbreak.

-Upon its release on February 16, 2011, the trailer sparked public interest, and the community reaction led Techland to adjust the content of the actual game.
+Upon its release, on 16 February 2011, the trailer sparked public interest, and the community reaction led Techland to adjust the content of the actual game.
 It was met with a positive reception from critics.
-Praise was directed at the trailer's new ideas, story, immersion and tone.
+Praise was directed at the trailer's new ideas, story, emotional weight, immersion and tone.
 Criticism was reserved for its lack of gameplay information and its depiction of a dead child.
-Retrospectively, the trailer has been considered as being vastly superior to the actual game and seen as one of the best video game trailers ever made.
+Retrospectively, the trailer has been praised as superior to the actual game and widely regarded as one of the best video game trailers ever made.